AvocadosConstant/visual-triangulation/README.md

 Compile the program first by running 'make',
 Then run './gui <0,1> <path-to-image>' where 0 indicates that the image should be opened as a grayscale and 1 indicates that the image should be opened in color (RGB).

-For point generation and triangulation, please open in the image in grayscale (option 0).
+Important note: For point generation and triangulation, please open in the image in grayscale (option 0).

 The following are useful/relevant commands: